conflux-fans/conflux-scaffold/README.md

 ![ContractInteraction](./img/ContractInteraction.png)

 Front-end Interaction with the Contract is simplified through components and hooks

+Note: Code has the latest versions of how contract instances are set up.
+For example, reading the contract is now useScaffoldReadContract and writing into the contract is now useScaffoldWriteContract.

 - Setting up a contract instance of the contract deployed